 Make sure you have some cash with you to pay for transport but keep in mind that taxi drivers won’t accept £50 notes so it’s important that you have £10 or £20 notes with you that you can easily use to pay.

 Remember not to bring large amounts of cash with you and that always be mindful of your surroundings.
 You read more about our ‘Travel safety tips’ below.

 You can also pre-book a taxi through Arrow Cars or book a pre-paid ride using the Uber app.

 If you’re delayed or have problems with your journey, phone your accommodation to let them know of your arrival plans.
 If you are not able to contact your accommodation, take a taxi to the University Security Office where staff are available 24 hours a day, every day of the year.

 - Keep your passport safe and never give it to anyone except an immigration official.

-- Take out travel insurance.
-It will not stop something going wrong, but it will protect you financially.
+- Arrange travel insurance cover before you travel.
+It will not stop something from going wrong, but it will protect you financially.

 Find out more about how we can support you when you arrive.